squidsoup/kiwipycon-2016-youngcoders/students.md

 1. Modify our previous program, to teleport Steve from one place to another.

-The code below is *incomplete* - you will need to fill in the blanks.
+The code below is *incomplete* - you will need to fill in the blanks where the comments say 'TODO:'.
 Look for comments in the code, starting with '#' to figure out what you need to fix.

 ```python
 from mcpi.minecraft import Minecraft